 In the world of nursing education, bridge programs are popularly used to progress to more advanced roles more quickly.
 The concept behind such programs is simple: They are designed to "bridge the gap" in knowledge between two levels of education.
 CNA-to-LPN bridge programs, then, provide the additional education that is needed to become an effective LPN.
 Typically, it takes up to two years to complete LPN training.
-Through a bridge program, however, you may be able to finish in as little as nine months.
+Through a bridge program, however, you may be able to finish in nine months or lesser time.

 - A high school diploma or GED

 - A minimum GPA of 2.0 or higher

 - Be at least 18 years or older

 CNA-to-LPN bridge programs are widely available, as demand for these types of programs is strong.
 These types of programs are most commonly offered by community colleges and vocational training schools, but they are also offered by four-year colleges and universities as certificate programs.
 Local hospitals also offer affordable LPN training options, including bridge programs, so they are worth looking into as well.
 Many CNA-to-LPN bridge programs can also be completed at least partially online.
 Such programs are called hybrid programs because some of the work is done online, while other on site.